Have you recently heard the last Google announcement about automatically creating a new GA4 property for you? (Starting in March 2023)

 Laure Hessin

-Tracking and SEO Manager
+Analytics and Tracking Manager

 Laure worked for three years as an Analytics and Tracking specialist for Credit Agricole bank ( the 2nd largest bank in France), focusing on developing multiple websites ...